 The Universities of Edinburgh, Heriot Watt and Queen Margaret University in particular extended to locations on the southern and eastern edges of Edinburgh to create innovation clusters, enabling wider collaborations with the public and private sector to improve public and commercial service delivery.
+It is also noted that West Lothian have strategic plans in the pipeline to capitalise on the advanced technology and manufacturing industry for potential university presence in the years to come.
 This supported growth of key data-driven innovation sectors, including: public services, finance and fintech, insurance, artificial intelligence and robotics, and bio, health and life science, food and drink and agricultural innovation.